-While siblings are welcome to attend lessons, I prefer that especially noisy or disruptive toddlers/children be left at home for group lesson.
+Siblings are welcome at private lessons.
+However, for group lessons specifically, I prefer that especially noisy or disruptive toddlers/children be left at home or kept in the car.
 Nursing babies are always welcome.
-Please do not change diapers on the carpet or leave diapers in our indoor waste bins.
-(We have a changing table that you may use in an emergency.)
+Please do not change diapers on the carpet/couch or leave soiled diapers in our indoor waste bins (except the diaper pail by the changing table).

-While in our home, students and their siblings should stay with their parent at all times — no playing outside or wandering through the house.
+While in our home, students and their siblings should stay with their parent at all times—no wandering through the house.
 Young children should not go to the restroom unattended.
 Also, when they’re not taking a lesson, we recommend having something for children to do (e.g. book, puzzle, toys, coloring book, homework).
-We have a limited number of books and games that your children are welcome to use upon asking, but please return anything borrowed back to its proper place before you leave.
+We also have some books and games that your children are welcome to use, but please return anything borrowed back to its proper place before you leave.